NeerajRaj796/Sport-England-Participation-Insights-Dashboard-Power-BI-/README.md

 This project presents a complete analytical dashboard built using Sport England’s Active Lives Survey (2019–20 & 2020–21).
 The dashboard uncovers participation trends, demographic patterns, and regional variations to support data-driven decisions in sport development and policy planning.

-Built with a star-schema data model, optimized DAX, a custom UI theme, and intuitive navigation, this dashboard is designed for both technical and non-technical stakeholders.
+Built with a star-schema data model, optimised DAX, a custom UI theme, and intuitive navigation, this dashboard is designed for both technical and non-technical stakeholders.

 🧠 Project Description